Ready to Capture Amazing Moments?

 Fencing, rocks, ropes and other barriers between you and animals or non-public areas of the Farm are there to protect you and guests from harm.
 Do not enter non-public areas.

-Pups in the Park are the only days dogs, other than trained service animals may visit our facility.
-They will be offered on a limited basis throughout our season for friendly pooches to enjoy a special outing with their family to the farm.
+Friendly pooches are now permitted to visit throughout our season to enjoy a special outing with their family to the farm.
 Dogs must remain on a non-retractable leash at all times.
-For health and safety reasons, dogs are not permitted in animal areas, the strawberry patch, or on the Cedar Glade Trails.
-Additionally, dogs are not allowed to go in the corn box or on the jumping pad.
+For health and safety reasons, dogs are not permitted in Lucky's Barnyard Petting Pen, the Adventure Aviary, the Bunny Barn, the Strawberry Patch, in the corn box, or on the jump pad.
 It is your clients responsibility to ensure their dog is not aggressive towards other people or animals.
 As with any public space, dog owners are responsible for picking up and disposing of any pet waste immediately.
 Dog owners will be required to sign a waiver upon entry agreeing to take full legal and financial responsibility for their dogs behavior and actions including any injury or damage caused by their dog.
 There is a $10 admission fee per dog, a portion of which is donated to our local animal rescue.
-Admission tickets for dogs will be available through our online ticketing system and your photography ticketing link on eligible dates.
+Admission tickets for dogs will be available in the online ticketing system and at the gate.
 Pets may not be kept in cars in our parking lots.
 We reserve the right to have dog owners remove their dogs from the premises for any reason at any time.

 DRONES